Polymer Clay Domed Studs, Metallic Inlay, and Gilded Details

 The front should rise softly while the back keeps enough contact area for the planned finding.

 This is the main structural choice.
 You are not trying to make a bead.
-You are trying to make a stud top with a curved face, so the back still needs a flatter assembly zone after cure.
+You are trying to make a stud top with a curved face, so the back still needs a flatter assembly zone after baking and cooling.

 Ball stylus tools are useful because they let you ease the front into a shallow dome without crushing the edge.